You’ve probably had a moment when you recently broken down in tears.

 I knew that if coaching could help me break free from the shackles I had created in my life, that were creating my own suffering, then I could support other women like myself to free themselves, to find THEIR courage, and power, and strength.

 I'm a first-generation Indo-Guyanese gyal born and raised in Queens, NY.
-My career path includes community-building events for families, college success results for youth, multicultural programs for various communities, and professional salsa dancing.
-I am a certified life coach accredited through the International Coaching Federation's Leadership That Works: Coaching For Transformation program.
+My career path includes international community-building events for families, college success results for youth, and pro salsa dancing.
+I am a certified life coach accredited through the ICF's Leadership That Works: Coaching For Transformation program.

-I also lived in Hong Kong for a year as a Fulbright Scholar, and proudly serve as Chief Energy Officer at Coach Shanita, Inc., as well as enjoy my roles as mom, writer, and artist among other fun things.
-When I'm not empowering women to integrate sustainable self-care strategies into their busy lives, I'm indulging in 90’s music and milk chocolate.
+I also lived in Hong Kong for a year as a Fulbright Scholar, and proudly serve as Chief Energy Officer at Coach Shanita, Inc., as well as enjoy my roles as mom of 3 warriors, author, speaker as seen on TED.com, and artist among other fun things.
+When I'm not helping folx live victorious lives, I'm indulging in 90’s music and milk chocolate.